aham-oudeis/Training/launch_school/RB170-Networking-Foundations/Notes/http_headers.md

 Connection: The type of connection the client would prefer\
 Cookie: Cookie data to identify sessions\

-we need an empty line (an extra carriage return and line feed) after the header to determine the end of basci components and start an optional body
+we need an empty line (an extra carriage return and line feed) after the header to signal the end of header and start an optional body

 ## HTTP Response Header
 Content_Encoding: The type of encoding used on the data\